 The Rule of Law Writing Competition Donor is Goodson Wachtel and Petrulis APC

-The Beverly Hills Bar Foundation announces the 6th Annual Rule of Law Competition to promote appreciation and understanding of the rule of law.
-Entries are due no later than April 1, 2015.
-Prizes will be awarded at the 61st Annual Beverly Hills Bar Association Supreme Court Luncheon in June 2015.
-Grand Prize is $2,500.00,with two Honorable Award prizes of $500.00 each.
+The Beverly Hills Bar Foundation announces the Seventh Annual Rule of Law Competition to promote appreciation and understanding of the Rule of Law.
+Entries are due no later than April 1, 2016.
+Prizes will be awarded at the 62nd Annual Beverly Hills Bar Association Supreme Court Luncheon on Wednesday, June 1, 2016.
+Grand Prize is $2,500.00, with two Honorable Award prizes of $500.00 each.

-8. Selection Committee: Shall consist of a minimum of five (5) members chosen by the Beverly Hills Bar Foundation Board of Governors representing the community at large, the academic community and practicing attorneys, who have a demonstrated interest or expertise in the Rule of Law.
+- Selection Committee: Shall consist of a minimum of five (5) members chosen by the Beverly Hills Bar Foundation Board of Directors representing the community at large, the academic community and practicing attorneys, who have a demonstrated interest or expertise in the Rule of Law.

-9. Submitted Materials: Submitted materials become the property of the Beverly Hills Bar Foundation.
-The Beverly Hills Bar Foundation/Beverly Hills Bar Association , their successors and or designees, shall have the non-exclusive right to publish any submission in any form, electronic or otherwise.
+- Submitted Materials: Submitted materials become the property of the Beverly Hills Bar Foundation.
+The BHBF/BHBA , their successors and or designees, shall have the non-exclusive right to publish any submission in any form, electronic or otherwise.

-10. Announcement of Recipient: The award recipients will be announced on May 15th each year to be presented at the Supreme Court Luncheon of the Beverly Hills Bar Foundation/Beverly Hills Bar Association held in June of each year.
+- Announcement of Recipient: The award recipients will be announced on May 2, 2016 to be presented at the Supreme Court Luncheon of the BHBF/BHBA held in June of each year.

-11. Rule of Law Awards: Awards shall include a $2,500 prize for the winner and two $500 honorable mention awards to be chosen from eligible entries.
+- Rule of Law Awards: Awards shall include a $2,500 prize for the winner and two $500 honorable mention awards to be chosen from eligible entries.
 Each award recipient will receive a ticket to the Beverly Hills Bar Foundation’s Annual Supreme Court luncheon where the awards will be presented.
-Winning and honorable mention entries shall be published by the Beverly Hills Bar Foundation/Beverly Hills Bar Association or other forums to be selected by the Beverly Hills Bar Foundation/Beverly Hills Bar Association, its successors and or designees.
+Winning and Honorable Mention entries shall be published by the BHBF and Beverly Hills Bar Association on their website http://www.bhba.org/Foundation or other forums to be selected by the BHBF/BHBA, its successors and/or designees.

 Additional Information or Questions: Contact Kenneth G. Petrulis at Foundation.ROL@BHBA.org